PasiKoodaa/LocalTranslator/README.md

 - Python 3.6+
 - KoboldCPP server running locally
-- Recommended LLM: **Gemma 3 27B** (provides excellent translation quality).
-Depending on the language and hardware, Gemma 3 12B might be a good choice also.
+- Recommended LLM: Gemma 3 27B abliterated (provides excellent translation quality).
+Depending on the language and hardware, Gemma 3 12B abliterated might also be a good choice.
+Abliterated models are recommended over the original Gemma 3 models because the original models are too censored and often refuse to translate any controversial texts.

 ### Setup